PennyLaneAI/qml/videos.rst

     :author: Gavin Crooks (X, The Moonshot Factory)

     See how the space of all 2-qubit gates can be mapped to a pyramid --- which can be printed and folded for personal reference!
-By using known 2-qubit decompositions, the parameter-shift rule for calculating quantum gradients on hardware can be extended to any 2-qubit unitary operation.
+By using known 2-qubit gate decompositions, the parameter-shift rule for calculating quantum gradients on hardware can be extended to any 2-qubit unitary operation.